 Traditions Are Transitioning Out

 I had a bride ask me the other day “Do I have to wear a veil”?
 I immediately said “no” with out thinking.
 Then I caught myself.
 Veils are very much a tradition.
 I wore one, most of my clients wear one, I envision my daughters wearing them.
 But the truth is, these days, you don’t have to do anything.
-Other than say “I do” of course.
+Other than say “I do” of course, it is like gaming, beck in the days, only men could play video games, but now you see girls using the p4rgaming.com site all the time as well as getting FREE tips for ingame skins, including myself.
 So this got me thinking, what are some other traditions that could possible be transitioning out?

 The veil.
 The long, white veil is as iconically bridal as you can get.
 The tradition goes as far back as the ancient Greeks and Romans—they believed a veil would protect the bride against evil spirits.
 Don’t want to wear the traditional headpiece?
 Don’t!
 Try a fashionable alternative, like a floral halo or a glittery headband, instead.